 But the most desirable resort about the city is the garden of Andalusia, owned by Don Alonzo Gomeres.
-It contains an enclosure of some three thousand acres, and every thing is upon the most magnificent and instructive plan.
+A view of the city from this point presents a peculiar attraction; and having been in the frequent habit of making sketches, my friend Cunningham here importuned me to present him a view of it, only a small portion of the buildings of which were visible.
+The garden contains an enclosure of some three thousand acres, and every thing is upon the most magnificent and instructive plan.
 The plants are set at a convenient distance in rows, like a nursery, and grouped together in classes and families, according to the natural system of Jussieu.
-By each specimen, elevated on a small rod, is placed a silver label, on which is inscribed its botanical name and the country to which it belongs, with a character distinguishing whether it is annual, biennial, or perrennial; as also a black, red, yellow, or blue stripe across the top. denoting the plant to be poisonous, medicinal, ornamental, or edible, Besides these smaller labels for each species, there were larger ones at the kead of each class or tribe.
-Thus, commencing with the mushrooms, mosses, and other cyptogamous plants, at the extremity of the enclosure, one can inspect row after row, gradually ascending to the proudest tree of the forest; including in all, some fifteen thousand specimens of the vegetable kingdom.
-Here trees may be seen growing within trees, and in every wild, fantastic shape which both the ingenuity of man and nature combined, can invent.
-Orange trees are stripped of their branches, then perforated through the whole length, and through the roots to the ground beneath; then young plants of the jessamine, fig tree, rose, and myrtle, are selected and arranged in twos or threes, according to fancy, and the size of the aperture in the trunk of the orange tree, and passed through so as to reach a short distance above the top of the latter-the roots are then covered with earth, watered and cultivated as if just planted.
-The tree and young plants then grow together, and will live and flourish for ten or fifteen years, presenting a most beautiful and novel appearance.
-In this garden 1 became acquainted with the celebrated huaco, an herb so distinguished for its medicinal virtues, and which is a certain antidote for poison.
-It belongs to the Gordonia genus; and is a pretty shrub, growing from one to two feet high, with leaves petiolate, oblong, and toothed, shining above and pubescent beneath.
+By each specimen, elevated on a small rod, is placed a silver label, on which is inscribed its botanical name and the country to which it belongs, with a character distinguishingwhether it is annual, biennial, or perennial; as also a black, red, yellow, or blue stripe across the top, denoting the plant to be poisonous, medicinal, ornamental, or edible.
+Besides these smaller labels for each species, there were larger ones at the head of each class or tribe.
+Thus, commencing with the mushrooms, mosses, and other cryptogamous plants, at the extremity of the enclosure, one can inspect row after row, gradually ascending to the proudest tree of the forest; including in all, some fifteen thousand specimens of the vegetable kingdom.
+Here trees may be seen growing within trees, and in every wild, fantastic shape, which the ingenuity of both man and nature combined, could invent.
+Orange trees are stripped of their branches, then perforated through their whole length, and through the roots to the ground beneath; then young plants of the jessamine, fig tree, rose and myrtle, are selected and arranged in twos or threes, according to fancy, and the size of the aperture in the trunk of the orange tree, and passed through so as to reach a short distance above the top of the latter - the roots are then covered with earth, watered and cultivated as if just planted.
+The tree and young plants then grow tegether, and will live and flourish for ten or fifteen years, presenting a most beautiful and novel appearance.

+In this garden I became acquainted with the celebrated huaco, an herb much distinguished for its medicinal virtues, and which is a certain antidote for poison.
+It belongs to the Gordonia genus; and is a pretty shrub, growing from one to two feet high, with leaves petiolate, oblong, and toothed, shining above and pubescent. beneath.
 The flower resembles that of the orange in both appearance and smell.
 The calyx has five unequal leaves, and the carolla has five spreading white petals like the rose.
-The first discovery of the medicinal qualities of the huaco is attributed to a large bird that feeds upon snakes and reptiles in the savannas of the south.
+The first discovery of the medicinal qualities of the huaco is attributed to a large bird that feeds upon snakes and reptiles in the savannas of the South.
 Many years ago the natives observed that this bird, called the Guayaquil, after a combat with a snake, would search for the herb and eat it; hence they supposed it to be an antidote for poison, which experience has proved to be correct.
-An internal affection may be speedily cured by chewing the herb and swallowing the extract, while the extract is applied externally to remedy the bite of a snake.
-The herb is also said to be an effectual cure in cases of hydrophobia; and so highly appreciated are its virtues, that a Mexican is seldom found traveling without it.
+An internal affection may be speedily cured by chewing the herb and swallowing the extract, while the extract is applied externally to remedy the bite of the snake.
+The herb is also said to be an effectual cure in cases of hydrophobia; and so highly appreciated are its virtues, that a Mexican is seldom found travelling without it.